ZTzTopia/GTIntercherAndroid/README.md

 ## Download
 The latest application package kit can be found on the [Releases page](https://github.com/ZTzTopia/GTIntercherAndroid/releases).

-## Documentation
-Documentation can be found on the [Wiki](https://github.com/ZTzTopia/GTIntercherAndroid/wiki).

 ## Build
 The following dependencies are required to build from source.